ldaley/remote-control/doc/manual/src/chapters/020-client.md

         }
     }

-### Adding closures to context
+### Passing additional closures to the server side

+When using the library you have to be aware that only the closure defined in `exec` call and closures defined within that closure are serialized and passed to the server side.
 Sometimes you might want to define closures outside of the `exec` method call and then execute them on the server side.
-This is especially usefull when creating DSL-like calls that get executed on the remote.
+This is especially useful when creating DSL-like calls that get executed on the remote.
 You can use `usedClosures` option in the `exec` call for that.

 Given a delegate class and a dsl entry-point: